 This visa is a kind of work permit for temporary workers in fields other than agriculture.
 The US government allows employers to hire foreign workers if they can demonstrate their temporary need for employment and if they cannot find the worker they want in the US.
 Foreign workers can apply for this visa if they can find a sponsor and job opportunity for a certain period in the US.
 The differences between the H2A and H2B permissions are:

 - The H2A visa is for agricultural workers, while the H2B permission is for workers in non-agricultural areas.

 - Annually, 66,000 visas are issued to eligible people who apply for the H2B permission, but there is no restriction on issuing the H2A visa.
 In other words, there is the H2B visa cap.
 From October 1st to March 31st, 33,000 H2B permits will be given, and from April 1st to September 30th, another 33,000 visas will be issued.
-If in the first part of the year, not all 33,000 visas are granted, the rest will be given on the second part.
+If, in the first part of the year, not all 33,000 visas are granted, the rest will be given in the second part.
 However, if the yearly cap is not completed, the difference is not considered for the next year.

 What are the visa requirements?

 Employers in some specific industrial areas that need to be increased to employ temporary workers can apply for a foreign worker.
 The industries that are eligible to hire foreign workers using this visa or H2B visa jobs are:

 - Cruise Ships

 - Resorts and theme parks, water parks, ski resorts,

 - Golf courses